Programie/node-red-aircon-rac-wf/README.md

 Currently, there are two nodes available.

+Both nodes require at least the target host of the aircon to be configured (i.e. by hostname or IP address).

+Optionally, you can specify the operator ID and device ID if that is required by your device.

 ### mitsubishi-aircon-getstat

 This node is used to retrieve the current state of the air con.